Lifeng-Liang/DbEntry/doc/en/DataAccess/Transaction.md

 });
 ````

-Of course, it isn¡¯t the real cross-database transaction, We can use ``TransactionScope`` to get the real cross-database transaction by using DbEntry as well.
+Of course, it isn't the real cross-database transaction, We can use ``TransactionScope`` to get the real cross-database transaction by using DbEntry as well.

 Cross-database transaction
 ----------

 ``TransactionScope`` gives us real cross-database transaction.
 Inside it, the MSDTC is use for manager transactions between databases.
-MSDTC isn¡¯t 100% ensure way to implements cross-database transaction, but it gives us a better solution than nested transaction like above code shows.
+MSDTC isn't 100% ensure way to implements cross-database transaction, but it gives us a better solution than nested transaction like above code shows.

 The following code shows how to use it in DbEntry: